phenomenes/varnishbeat/README.md

 Varnishbeat is an [Elastic Beat](https://github.com/elastic/beats) for varnishlog and varnishstat.
-It uses [vago](https://github.com/phenomenes/vago) to read logs and stats from a Varnish Shared Memory file.
+It uses [vago](https://github.com/phenomenes/vago) to read logs and stats from Varnish Shared Memory.

 ## Requirements